 There are also advisory groups which provide specialist advice and support to the organisation.

 - Research Review Panel: Members of the panel are invited independent experts who meet to review grant applications and make recommendations to Council, and inform and review progress against the research strategy.
+They adhere to our Conflict of Interest Policy and our Code of Conduct

 - Council of Healthcare Professionals: A multi-disciplinary group of health care professionals who act in an advisory and ambassadorial capacity to help Asthma UK achieve its strategic objectives.